storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/lifecycle.md

 In functional programming,
 pure functions are functions whose return values are determined only by its input values.
-It is sometimes said that such function invocation cannot have any state.
+It is sometimes said that such a function invocation does not have any state.
 However, this is not entirely true.
 Even a pure function invocation needs to have at least some *execution state* -- the current state of evaluating the expression that defines that function.